mxskeen/KnowDeck/backend/README.md

 - Supabase table `decks(id uuid pk, topic text, level text, slides jsonb)`
 - If not configured, in‑memory store is used

-Note

-- You chose to disable RLS and rely on server‑side access only.
-If you later use Supabase Data API from the browser, enable RLS and add policies.
-See Supabase guidance on API security and RLS [supabase.com/docs/guides/api/securing-your-api](https://supabase.com/docs/guides/api/securing-your-api) and related discussion context [github.com/orgs/supabase/discussions/26584](https://github.com/orgs/supabase/discussions/26584).